How has the co-op job search process changed?

 - You may apply directly for any co-op job for which you are qualified.
 Since cross-college referrals are no longer required, your credentials will be immediately available to the employer.

-- If you have successfully completed at least one Co-op experience, you are free to apply to additional co-op opportunities without the previously required meeting with your advisor.
+- If you have successfully completed at least one co-op experience, you are free to apply to additional co-op opportunities without the previously required meeting with your advisor.
 Advisors do remain available to assist you at your request with any aspect of your co-op search.

-- In addition to applying directly to a Co-op position, you will have the option to make your profile and resume available in a database of co-op candidates for employers.
-If you choose to participate in this new service, employers can search the database and reach out to you if they have interest in you as a potential candidate, even if you didn’t apply for the position.
+- In addition to applying directly to a co-op position, you will have the option to make your profile and resume available in a database of co-op candidates for employers.
+If you choose to participate in this service, employers can search the database and reach out to you if they have interest in you as a potential candidate, even if you didn’t apply for the position.

 What do I need to do now to prepare for my co-op job search?

-- If you have already successfully completed that course and your first Co-op, you will have access to NUcareers and all job all job postings as soon as your “pattern of attendance” (POA) is confirmed via the Registrar’s Banner system.
+- If you have already successfully completed that course and your first co-op, you will have access to NUworks and all job all job postings as soon as your “pattern of attendance” (POA) is confirmed via the Registrar’s Banner system.
 For graduate students you are able to begin your search once verified by your graduate co-op coordinator.
 Once that is done you should take the following steps:

 - Update your resume using the new resume building tool VMock.
 This new platform uses an algorithm based on current best practices and industry standards to provide specific feedback and an overall score to each version of your resume that you upload to the system.
 We recommend you follow the system suggestions and keep uploading your resume until you achieve the version you think best.
-At that point you may wish to share that version of your resume with your co-op coordinator for final polishing.
+At that point, you may wish to share that version of your resume with your co-op coordinator for final polishing.

-Your Co-op coordinator will, of course, always be available to assist you with any aspect of these processes or any matter relating to your co-op job search.
+Your Co-op Coordinator will, of course, always be available to assist you with any aspect of these processes or any matter relating to your co-op job search.